Halsey (singer): Influences

 During Halsey's childhood, her mother listened to the Cure, Alanis Morissette, and Nirvana, while her father listened to the Notorious B.I.G., Slick Rick, Bone Thugs-n-Harmony, and Tupac Shakur.
 She has said that their musical tastes have been a great influence on her.
+She was "really influenced" by Matty Healy's lyrical approach stating: "His lyrical content is a lot of dialogue, a lot of places.
+It's very descriptive and it creates this honest, authentic image."

-She has called Panic! at the Disco the "band that changed [her] fucking life" and credits Lady Gaga for giving her the strength to be herself.
-She has also mentioned a Long Island rock band, Brand New, as both an influence and a favorite of hers, once changing her biography on Instagram to "The Devil and God Are Raging Inside Me", a reference to their third album.
+In addition, she has called Panic! at the Disco the "band that changed [her] fucking life" and credits Lady Gaga for giving her the strength to be herself.
+Having begun her online presence as a One Direction fan, she "loved [them] with an all-consuming force when I was younger".
+She has also mentioned the Long Island emo band Brand New as both an influence and a favorite of hers, once changing her biography on Instagram to "The Devil and God Are Raging Inside Me", a reference to their third album.
 Halsey has cited Taylor Swift as a huge reason why she always insists on writing her own music.
-Her other influences include Mick Jagger, David Bowie, Bob Dylan, Jimi Hendrix, Christina Aguilera, Marilyn Manson, Beck, Kanye West, Amy Winehouse, the Weeknd, Alex Turner, Bright Eyes, and the Wonder Years.
+Her other influences include Mick Jagger, David Bowie, Bob Dylan, Jimi Hendrix, Christina Aguilera, Marilyn Manson, Beck, Kanye West, Amy Winehouse, the Weeknd, Alex Turner, Bright Eyes, Nine Inch Nails, and the Wonder Years.

 Halsey credits Dolores O'Riordan as her major vocal influence, saying "Dolores O'Riordan was a massive influence for me.
 I grew up listening to the Cranberries with my mother and learned so much about having an unconventional singing voice.
 Dolores taught me how to use my voice in a manner that was emotive, even if I wasn't classically skilled...
 Her voice was beautiful to me.
 And she was a fierce badass trailblazing woman in the rock landscape...
 Always an inspiration to me...".

-The artist has said "There's plenty of musicians that I love and respect, but I think that I'm the most inspired by cinema."
+Halsey has said "There's plenty of musicians that I love and respect, but I think that I'm the most inspired by cinema."
 Filmmakers who have influenced her include Quentin Tarantino, Harmony Korine, and Larry Clark.

 Music style and themes

 Halsey is noted for her distinctive "indie" style of singing, which has garnered controversial feedback.
 She sings with an accent different from her speaking voice.
-She is known as a pop, electropop, synth-pop, art pop, alternative pop, R&B, indie pop, and alternative R&B artist.
+She is known as a pop, electronic, electropop, synth-pop, art pop, alternative pop, alternative rock, R&B, indie pop, and alternative R&B artist.

 The New York Times' Jon Caramanica noted, "Halsey arrived as part of a slew of female pop rebels who emerged in the wake of Lorde's early-2010s recalibration of the genre's operating hierarchies."
 When speaking of Badlands, Billboard stated, "Halsey's larger-than-life vision combines the synthy darkness of Lorde, the neon-pop chutzpah of Miley Cyrus and the flickering film noir of Lana Del Rey."

 Halsey's music focuses on her personal experiences and telling a story.
 She writes about relationships with other women in her music as a way of solidifying her bisexuality.